Jim Crow Museum

 Ali not only called Patterson an "Uncle Tom" and "the technicolor white hope," but he predicted: "I'm gonna put him flat on his back, so that he will start acting Black; because when he was champ he didn't do as he should, he tried to force himself into an all-White neighborhood" (Goldberg).
 During the fight -- a one-sided bout -- Ali toyed with Patterson.
 Ali threw both punches and the slur, "white nigger."

 In February, 1967, Ali's opponent was Ernie Terrell.
 At the pre-fight press conferences Terrell repeatedly called Ali by his given name: Cassius Clay.
 Ali promised to beat Terrell until he addressed him properly.3 In a fight which Sports Illustrated (Maule, 1967) described as "a wonderful demonstration of boxing skill and a barbarous display of cruelty," Ali beat Terrell while shouting, "What's my name, 'Uncle Tom,' what's my name?"
-Before their first fight, on March 8, 1971, Ali called Joe Frazier an "Uncle Tom" and said that whites would be cheering for Frazier (Cassidy, 1999).
+Before their first fight, on March 8, 1971, Ali called Joe Frazier an "Uncle Tom" and said that white people would be cheering for Frazier (Cassidy, 1999).
 He also used the slur against Joe Louis because of Louis' passive political stances.

 In recent years the "Uncle Tom" slur has been directed against Christopher Darden, the black member of the prosecution's team in the O.J.
 Simpson murder trial; Detroit Mayor Dennis Archer; Karl Malone, the Utah Jazz basketball player; and Colin Powell.
 Cornell West, the author of Race Matters (1993) and a lifelong civil rights activist, was called an "Uncle Tom" by the African United Front (1993) because of his "support" of Jews.
 The "Uncle Tom" slur has even been appropriated by other ethnic groups to exert in-group pressures on their members.
-A Native American, for example, who is believed to be too friendly with or admiring of whites, is called an "Uncle Tomahawk"; Chinese Americans use the term "Uncle Tong."
+A Native American, for example, who is believed to be too friendly with or admiring of white people, is called an "Uncle Tomahawk"; Chinese Americans use the term "Uncle Tong."
 Even W.E.B.
 DuBois, arguably the greatest, most sustained civil rights voice of the 20th Century, was called an "Uncle Tom" -- by Marcus Garvey, who added that DuBois was "purely and simply a white man's nigger" (Williams, 1997).4

 © Dr. David Pilgrim, Professor of Sociology